semower/handbook/README.md

 It is intended to he desire to be open by default.
 Rather than the default being a document that requires permission to view, which is opened to others if needed, a document is default open to _the entire world_ and restricted if needed.

+inspired by [this](https://about.gitlab.com/handbook/handbook-usage/); the company GitLab has taken a remarkable open stance with their internal workings.

 ## Data/Programs team

 This is the division of the team, under the Director of Humanitarian Data, that is generally responsible for in-person data collection activities undertaken by HOT itself, as opposed to by communities in the larger HOT and humanitarian mapping community.